12-Dozen-Studio/bottomless-brunch-sydney/docs/README.md

-# Project Documentation
+# Docs

-Use this folder to store design notes, specifications, and architecture decisions.

-Topics to cover:
-- High-level architecture or component diagrams
-- Data model explanations
-- UI/UX design guidelines

-Please add additional documents in this folder as needed.
+Placeholder for design and architecture notes.
+Add files here as the project grows.